 What is PayPal?

 In today’s world of fast-paced technology and changing trends, PayPal is a name unknown to none.
 Since its launch in 1998, PayPal has been one of the top online methods of making payments.
 Initially owned by a subsidiary of eBay in 2002 and then spinning off from it into an independent setup, PayPal currently serves the individuals from over 190 countries.
 Users can send and receive money anywhere in the world in more than 25 currencies through PayPal’s online payment system.
-The company’s corporate headquarters are located in San Jose, California while the operation’s centre is in Omaha, Nebraska.
+The company’s corporate headquarters are located in San Jose, California while the operation’s center is in Omaha, Nebraska.

 Why is PayPal important for Pakistani freelancers?

-The increasing trend of freelancing and home based jobs has engraved its roots around the globe including Pakistan.
-People especially the students prefer home based freelance jobs as to generate additional income.
+The increasing trend of freelancing and home-based jobs has engraved its roots around the globe including Pakistan.
+People especially the students prefer home-based freelance jobs as to generate additional income.
 This calls for a payment system that is 100% genuine and safe for making every kind of transaction and so for this, PayPal is taken under consideration.
 As the clientage is local as well as international, the payment system demands maximum security, safety and fast transfer.
 Especially in Pakistan where the internet scamming and fraud is rife, a genuine source is required that handles all the money matters with utmost security.
 PayPal is not just highly secure and fast; it also provides you with the flexibility of setting up multiple bank accounts, credit cards, and debits cards to fund your account.
 In this way, you won’t have to depend on just one source.

 A huge number of freelancing websites use PayPal as their primary payment method.
 Platforms like freelancer, fiverr, udemy, etc require users to sign up for a PayPal account to have their payments unharmed reach up to them.
 This further highlights the importance of PayPal as the sole reliable medium for transfer of money all over the world.